ycorcos1/axis-pro-app/docs/PR_Summaries.md

 - App is unsigned (requires right-click → Open on first launch)
 - Not notarized with Apple (not required for grading)
 - No automatic updates mechanism (manual download updates)
-- macOS only (Windows/Linux builds not configured)
+- Windows builds require manual FFmpeg binary download (see `resources/ffmpeg/windows/README.md`)

 ### Distribution Workflow